 <https://scholarship.law.umn.edu/faculty_articles/243> accessed 15 February 2024 (hereafter the "Norms").
-For commentary, see, David Weissbrodt and Muria Kruger, 'Norms on the Responsibilities of Transnational Corporations and Other Business Enterprises With Regard to Human Rights,' (2003) 97(4) The American Journal of International Law 901-922.
-For a critical analysis, see, Pini Pavel Miretski and Sascha-Dominik Bachmann, 'The UN 'Norms on the Responsibility of Transnational Corporations and Other Business Enterprises with Regard To Human Rights': A Requiem,' (2012) 17(1) Deakin Law Review 5-41.
+For commentary, see, David Weissbrodt and Muria Kruger, 'Norms on the Responsibilities of Transnational Corporations and Other Business Enterprises With Regard to Human Rights' (2003) 97(4) The American Journal of International Law 901-922.
+For a critical analysis, see, Pini Pavel Miretski and Sascha-Dominik Bachmann, 'The UN 'Norms on the Responsibility of Transnational Corporations and Other Business Enterprises with Regard To Human Rights': A Requiem' (2012) 17(1) Deakin Law Review 5-41.
+74 Larry Catá Backer, Commentary on the United Nations Guiding Principles for Human Rights (OUP, forthcoming 2026), Chps 2 and 3.
+See also Chapter 2 this volume.